llm-bible/llm-bible.github.io/_publications/ryu2023plausibility.markdown

 ---
 layout: publication
-title: Plausibility Processing In Transformer Language Models\: Focusing On The Role Of Attention Heads In GPT
+title: Plausibility Processing In Transformer Language Models&#58; Focusing On The Role Of Attention Heads In GPT
 authors: Ryu Soo Hyun
 conference: "Arxiv"
 year: 2023